-Enterprises today are focused on modernizing their IT operations, and one way to do that is with container technologies that make it easier to both build and deploy software.
-Gartner estimates that by 2022 more than 75 percent of organizations will have containerized applications in production.
+Enterprises today are focused on modernising their IT operations, and one way to do that is with container technologies that make it easier to both build and deploy software.
+Gartner estimates that by 2022 more than 75 percent of organisations will have containerized applications in production.
 By 2023, the predicted market for container technology is $5.5 billion, rising to $8 billion by 2025.

 Q: DevOps and containerization are linked as a way to improve productivity and software time to market.
 How can developers take that to the next level?

 A: A new method of workflow called GitOps is gaining popularity.
 Broadly speaking, it deals with continuous integration/continuous deployment (CI/CD) pipelines on top of declarative infrastructure.
 Developers check their code into a Git repository, and a properly configured CI/CD pipeline automatically builds the container images and publishes them to the container registry.
 The developer declares through code what the final deployment needs to be, and the container orchestration platform automatically handles deployment, networking, scaling and mirroring of containers.
 That speeds up the whole process and improves productivity.

 Q: What other practices do developers need to embrace?